-Students who voluntarily withdrawal from the Lancaster County CTC, either during the term or at the end of a term, for whatever reason, must complete the school's on-line withdrawal form.
+Students who voluntarily withdrawal from the Lancaster County CTC, either during the term or at the end of a term, for whatever reason, must complete the school's online Withdrawal/Change Of Status form.
 The last day of attendance is the official date of withdrawal.